top of page

 Moderator: Milica Pesić, Executive Director, Media Diversity Institute, UK

-Verica Rupar, Professor of journalism, School of Communication Studies, AUT, New Zealand
+-Verica Rupar, Professor of journalism, School of Communication Studies, AUT, New Zealand

-Yazan Abu Al Rous, Salam Online Project Manager/Community Strategist, Media Diversity Institute, Jordan
+-Yazan Abu Al Rous, Salam Online Project Manager/Community Strategist, Media Diversity Institute, Jordan

-• Case studies of AI-supported Investigations from the V4, Western Balkans, and beyond
+• Case studies of AI-supported Investigations from the V4, Western Balkans, and beyond (16:00 - 16:50, Conference Room)

 This session will present examples of how AI can and has been used in investigations.
 Case studies from different regions will map the processes and tools used, with an assessment of success and sharing the lessons learnt in the making.
 This will provide a view into what's possible, how costly and labour-intensive it was and will consider comparisons with non-AI-dependant, traditional methods.